 The barrier-free washroom and mindfulness room are equipped with hands-free motion sensor locks.

 The front three rows of our audience (about 50 seats) are all at ground level.
 The first two rows are all loose seats, meaning that any of them can be easily removed to make space for wheelchairs or other accessibility aids.
 The third row of seating is all fixed theatre seats that can be transferred to.

 The tiered seating (the last 6 rows) are not accessible via wheelchair.

 Our stage, lobby and backstage areas are all accessible via low-profile ramps.

 For Fat & Large-bodied Patrons

 Our front two rows of seating are loose seats with comfortable cushions that are 21.5 inches wide and no armrests.
-In our fixed theatre seats, the narrowest chairs are 20 inches wide and the seats at the end of every row have a liftable armrest.
+In our fixed theatre seats, the narrowest chairs are 20 inches wide and the seats at the end of every row, as well as every seat at floor level have a liftable armrest.

 All are welcome in our gender inclusive washrooms!
 We have 7 individual washroom stalls (with floor-to-ceiling walls and doors) and 1 wheelchair accessible washroom that includes a changing table.